What Makes a Great Email Marketing Report

 AgencyAnalytics Email Marketing Integration List

-Easily report on metrics across a range of email service providers at the click of a button.
+Easily report on metrics across a range of email service providers at the click of a button by using a professional Mailchimp report template.
 Try it on AgencyAnalytics, free for 14 days.

 2. Create a Customizable Dashboard that Captures all Key Insights